Unusuala1l2e3x4/TechPoint-Xtern-WSA/README.md

 - techpoint_xtern_1.ipynb
 - techpoint_xtern_2.ipynb

-Also, sometimes GitHub does not load images imported with the Image() command.
+Sometimes GitHub does not load images imported with the Image() command in Jupyter notebooks.
 If so, you can find the corresponding image in the "img" folder.

 Output files to look at:
 - data.csv